 Seoul Witnesses Heaviest December Snowfall in Over Four Decades

-Seoul, the capital city of South Korea, witnessed its heaviest December snowfall in over four decades on Saturday, with more than 10 centimeters of snow coating the city.
-The Korea Meteorological Administration (KMA) issued a heavy snow advisory for the city and surrounding areas, including parts of Gyeonggi Province.
-Notably, this snowfall was the most significant for December since 1981, when 18.3 cm was recorded.
+The South Korean capital, Seoul, has been swathed in its most substantial December snowfall in over four decades.
+On Saturday, the metropolis was blanketed by an excess of 10 centimeters of snow, marking the heaviest snowfall since December 1981.
+The Korea Meteorological Administration (KMA) issued a heavy snow advisory for the capital and adjacent territories, indicating an expected snowfall surpassing 5 centimeters within 24 hours.

 Subscribe to BNN Breaking